Mission Statement

 Stats of those that serve and the effect it has on them and their families that are left behind.
 This is why Operation 300 stands in the gap to help care for Gold and White Star families.
 Programs include a mother’s retreat while children are at the Gold Star Kids Camp that pairs them with a mentor filling the role of the missing parent in their life.
 This adventure camp includes activities like, fishing, camping, shooting, archery and more.
 Additional programs include Gold Star Father retreats, family freedom tours, and service pet adoption.

-7,057 U.S. service members have been KIA in post-9/11 war operations.
+Over 7,000 U.S. service members have been KIA in post-9/11 war operations.

 30,177 PTSD suicides among U.S. service members & veterans of the post-9/11 wars.